Here’s how to keep cool and stay safe during a heat wave | Federal News Network

 The body normally cools itself by sweating, but extreme heat can interrupt your ability to do that, potentially leading to heat exhaustion or heat stroke, organ failure or death.

 Older adults, young children and people with chronic illnesses like diabetes are most at risk.
-But that doesn’t mean healthy people are immune, said Ashley Ward, director of Duke University’s Nicholas Institute for Environmental Policy Solutions.
+But that doesn’t mean healthy people are immune, said Ashley Ward, director of the Heat Policy Innovation Hub at Duke University’s Nicholas Institute for Energy, Environment and Sustainability.

 The heat can have adverse effects on people who work or exercise outdoors, for example, and also homeless people or those without efficient air conditioning or any at all.

-Note: This story has been updated to correct the name of a Duke University institute to the Nicholas Institute for Energy, Environment and Sustainability.
-It also corrects Ashley Ward’s title to director of the Heat Policy Innovation Hub at the institute.